mjftw/pluma-automation/docs/tutorials/2-3-tutorial-power.md

 power.off()
 ```

-In this example a DLP-IOR4 USB relay is connected to the Lab host at USB path `1-1.2`.
+In this example a DLP-IOR4 USB relay is connected to the Pluma host at USB path `1-1.2`.
 If you're not sure what this means then check out [Tutorial: USB devices](./2-2-tutorial-usb.md).

 ## Combining power capabilities with PowerMulti